gurpreetskairon/TMSandbox-API/README.md

-# API Testing Project with Cucumber, Java, RestAssured, and JUnit
+# TM Sandbox API Testing Project with Cucumber, Java, RestAssured, and JUnit

-This is a TM Sandbox API testing project that leverages Behavior-Driven Development (BDD) principles using Cucumber, Java, RestAssured, and JUnit.
+This is a TM Sandbox API testing project that leverages Behaviour-Driven Development (BDD) principles using Cucumber, Java, RestAssured, and JUnit.
 It allows you to create and execute automated tests for RESTful APIs while generating comprehensive Cucumber reports for test results.

 ## Project Overview

-This project covers a test case that tests the Category endpoint and validates various aspects of the HTTP respose from a GET request call.
-The project also helps illistrate how to set up a Maven-based Java project for API testing.
+This project covers a test case that tests the Category endpoint and validates various aspects of the HTTP response from a GET request call.
+The project also helps illustrate how to set up a Maven-based Java project for API testing.
 It combines the following technologies and tools:

 - **Cucumber:** A BDD framework that enables you to write human-readable scenarios in Gherkin syntax.
 - **Java:** The programming language used for implementing step definitions and test logic.
 - **RestAssured:** A popular Java library for simplifying API testing.
 - **JUnit:** A testing framework for running and managing test cases.
-- **Cucumber BDD Framework:** Used for writing test cases in English-like statements in Gherkin langauge and enables to pass input data as the expected data from the feature files.
-Cucumber also generates detailed HTML reports for test results, making it easy to analyze and share test outcomes.
+- **Cucumber BDD Framework:** Used for writing test cases in English-like statements in Gherkin language and enables to passing of input data as the expected data from the feature files.
+Cucumber also generates detailed HTML reports for test results, making it easy to analyse and share test outcomes.

 ## Project Structure